elabftw/elabdoc/doc/contributing.rst

 Accessing Docker MySQL database with phpmyadmin
 -----------------------------------------------

 You might be used to access your local MySQL dev database with PHPMyadmin.
-Just uncomment the part related to phpmyadmin in the config file and `elabctl refresh`.
+Just uncomment the part related to phpmyadmin in the config file and `elabctl restart`.

 This will launch a docker container with phpmyadmin that you can reach on port 8080.
 Go to `localhost:8080 <http://localhost:8080>`_.
 Login with your mysql user (elabftw by default) and your mysql password found in the .yml configuration file.
 You should see the `elabftw` database now.